yubocai-poly/Lossy-image-compression/README.md

 ## Tools of this course
 VScode, Python, Numpy, matplotlib, mathematical analysis

+In this project, you need some basic knowledge about Linear Algebra like Matrix multplication and Fouier Transformation.
+However **Numpy** is forbiddened in this project.

 ## Copyright
 Copyright by Pierre-Yves Strub, Yubo Cai, Ecole Polytechnique